 Terms of Engagement For Provision Of Legal Services

 We will only act on your clear and reasonable instructions.
 Your instructions form the primary basis of liability for the accounts we render.
-If you instruct us on behalf of someone else you are liable to pay our bill should we not be paid by that other person.
+If you instruct us on behalf of someone else, you are liable to pay our bill should we not be paid by that other person.

 2. How We Charge

 We charge for our services in accordance with guidelines established by the New Zealand Law Society.
-The fee is set after taking into account; the time taken in doing the work, the degree of specialist skill needed, the urgency, and the importance and value of the transaction.
+The fee is set after taking into account: the time taken in doing the work, the degree of specialist skill needed, the urgency, and the importance and value of the transaction.

-In calculating the fee we add 6% to cover internal disbursements such as photocopying, faxes, local tolls and local couriers.
+In calculating the fee, we add 6% to cover internal disbursements such as photocopying, faxes, local tolls and local couriers.

 In addition to our fee you are responsible to pay GST and the costs we incur not covered in our fee.
-The total of our fee, other charges, and GST is referred to as our bill.
+The total of our fee, other charges, and GST are referred to as our bill.

-By instructing us to act you authorise us to incur such other charges as are reasonably necessary to put your instructions into effect.
+By instructing us to act, you authorise us to incur such other charges as are reasonably necessary to put your instructions into effect.

-Where possible we will provide you with an estimate of our fee and other charges.
+Where possible, we will provide you with an estimate of our fee and other charges.
 This is provided by way of guidance only and is not intended to be a binding commitment on our part.
 We will endeavour to keep you informed of changes of circumstances which substantially alter this estimate.

-From time to time we may be requested by you to invest your funds on Term Deposit.
+From time to time, we may be requested by you to invest your funds on Term Deposit.
 We charge a commission fee on the collection of bank interest earned on these Term Deposits at 5% of the gross interest.